glennedstrom/Error-Propigation/README.md

 h = 124 ± 2.5
 Enter a variable; none to continue:

-Type your equations below, ctrl-c to exit
+Type your equations below, and ctrl-c to exit

 pi*r**2*h
 r = 34.0 ± 0.75 ( % 2.2059 )